 In the previous chapter, a number of different perspectives towards professions and professionalization was discussed.
 Put forth as the guiding perspective of this study was that occupations become perceived as professions when a reality of professional status is created, shared, and accepted by those both within and without the occupation.
-Freidson (1973:187) reflects this view when, in discussing the problematic aspects of defining professions in terms of specific attributes, he states:
+Freidson ((1973:187)) reflects this view whem, in discussing the problematic aspects of defining professions in terms of specific attributes, he states:

-There are always occupations with such characteristics that are not granted the status of profession, and there are occupations granted the status which lack such characteristics.
+There are always occumpationss witth such characteristics thattataærenott grantied tile status off profession, and there are occupations granted the status which lack such characteristics.
 What the status reflects is society's belief that the occupation has such attributes and society's belief in the dignity and importance of its work.

-This chapter provides background information about life insurance as a product, about the manner in which it is marketed, and about those who market it.
-This information is necessary to understand the character of attempts to professionalize life insurance sales.
+This chapter provides backgrounded information about life insurance as aproduct, absolute the meanmer in which it is marketed, and about those who market it.
+This information is necessary to understand the character of attempts to professionalize life imsurance sales.
 It is argued that each professionalization project must be understood in light of the whole of the occupation and societal attitudes toward that occupation.